Last updated on January 17th, 2023

 Depending on the city you choose to live in, expenses for groceries and occasional eating out in Ukraine go between $200 and $300 per person.
-A cup of coffee to go costs around $0.50.
-Street food like kebab, crepes, or sandwich cost between $1-$3.
-Latte and a cake in a coffee shop will be around $3 too.
+A cup of coffee to go costs around $0.75-$1.00 (depending on the location) and street coffee in Ukraine is very good!
+Street food like kebab, crepes, stuffed potato, or sandwiches cost between $2-$3.
+A cappuccino and a cake in a coffee shop will be between $3-$5.

 Public transportation is incredibly cheap.
-Metro ride in Kyiv is around $0.35 cents, city bus or as it’s called “marshrutka” costs around $0.25 cents, a trolley costs way less, like 10 or 15 cents.
+Metro ride in Kyiv is around $0.50 cents, city bus or marshrutka shared taxis cost between $0.35-$0.50 cents (depending on the city), a trolley costs way less, like 20 or 25 cents.

 Services like haircuts, manicures, tailoring clothes, shoe repairs are very popular and affordable too.
-For example, a trip to a barbershop to get a simple man’s haircut will cost around $2-$4.
-Services of professional hairstylists are priced between $10-$20.
+For example, a trip to a barbershop to get a simple man’s haircut will cost around $4-$5.
+Services of professional hairstylists are priced between $15-$20.
+I pay for my haircut hair dyeing around $30.

 Unlike the EU zone, where taking a plane most times costs less than taking a bus, in Ukraine low-coster market is not fully developed yet.
-To fly in and out of Ukraine is also more expensive than fly to most of the cities in nearby countries.
-A major airport is in Kyiv, but there is also an opportunity to fly to Lviv, Odesa, Dnipropetrovsk, Kharkiv, Ivano-Frankivsk, and Chernivtsi.
-Flights to these cities are usually more costly though.
+To fly in and out of Ukraine is also more expensive than fly between countries in the EU.

 Every year low-cost carriers enter the Ukrainian market opening new budget flights, so with time flying to Ukraine will be possible at lower tariffs.
 So far my favorite company to use is SkyUp.
 They offer awesome deals to the Balkans, Caucasus, and other destinations.

 The easiest and probably the most comfortable way to travel in Ukraine is by train.
 Trains have a few class types to choose from and always run on schedule.
 They are way better than those in the States and a lot of them are as good as trains in Europe.